GLYCAM-Web/website/Examples/JsonApi/README.md

 # USAGE

 ## Overview
+The JSON API provides an interface to the services made available by GEMS and GMML.

+We make html requests to the api's urls, often providing json-formatted input, GEMS interprets requests, determines which service(s) are appropriate to provide, and the api returns json formatted responses.

+A typical pattern might involve:
+1. Evaluate some sequence to determine if it can be built, and if any options are available for that sequence.
+2. Request the build status of either the default build, or one of the builds listed in the evaluate response.
+3. When the desired file exists, request the file as an attachment in a response.

 Initial requests to build a pdb file generate responses with two features:
 * A download url for a pdb describing the requested structure, with default options.
 * Information about options available for this structure.